rwolande/Snrlax/README.md

 ## Features

+- [x] Written originally and entirely in Swift
 - [x] HTTP Secure by Default
 - [x] Download File using Request; optimized for Images and Video
 <!-- - [x] Download File using Request or Resume Data -->